Main Page | Data Structures | Directories | File List | Data Fields | Globals | Related Pages

 EXTERN int CBMAPIDECL cbm_reset (CBM_FILE f)

-EXTERN __u_char CBMAPIDECL cbm_pp_read (CBM_FILE f)
+EXTERN unsigned char CBMAPIDECL cbm_pp_read (CBM_FILE f)

 EXTERN int CBMAPIDECL cbm_iec_poll (CBM_FILE f)